NotManigandan/VLM-Spatial-Reasoning/README.md

 ## Methods:
 - **ICL**
   - We test retrieval-based ICL to inject spatial reasoning at inference time (no parameter updates) and compare it to supervised fine-tuning on OmniSpatial.
-  - For each OmniSpatial query, we retrieve the top-*K* most similar QA examples from SpaceThinker using a FAISS index (L2 distance) over question embeddings from `all-MiniLM-L6-v2`, with *K* ∈ {3, 5}.
+  - For each OmniSpatial query, we retrieve the top-*k* most similar QA examples from SpaceThinker using a FAISS index (L2 distance) over question embeddings from `all-MiniLM-L6-v2`, with *k* &isin; {3, 5}.
   - Each example includes an image, question, reasoning trace, and final answer.
 - **Distillation**
   - We distill spatial reasoning from a larger VLM (Qwen2.5-VL-7B, teacher) into a smaller one (Qwen2.5-VL-3B, student).
   - We use:
-    - Vanilla logit-based distillation - (CE + KL with temperature):
+    - Vanilla logit-based distillation [3] - (CE + KL with temperature):
       ```math
       \mathcal{L}_{\text{VanillaKD}}
       = \alpha \,\mathrm{CE}(y, z^{S})